Tutorial: Optimize indexing by using the push API

 After the function is finished running, you can verify that all of the documents were added to the index.

-You can explore the populated search index after the program has run programmatically or using the Search explorer in the portal.
+You can explore the populated search index after the program has run either programmatically or by using the Search explorer in the portal.

 Programatically